finos/perspective/docs/md/usage.md

 ### Importing in the browser

-The `main` entry point for `@finos/perspective` runs in a Web Worker, such that the CPU workload is segregated from the web application in which it is embedded, and so the bulk of engine code can be lazy-loaded only after browser feature detection determines whether WebAssembly is supported.

-The library can be imported ia ES6 module and/or Babel:
+`perspective` can be imported ES6 module and/or `require` syntax if you're using a bundler such as Webpack (and the `@finos/perspective-webpack-plugin`):

 ```javascript
 import perspective from "@finos/perspective";